Bloch-Lorentz magnetoresistance oscillations in delafossites: Ballistic in-plane model in the weak out-of-plane coupling limit

 \paragraph{We assume quasi-2D dispersion and ballistic inplane transport to model the trajectories.}

 Delafossites' conduction band is well approximated by the energy dispersion

-where \(\varepsilon_{\parallel}(\mathbf{k_{\parallel}})\) is hexagonal in-plane dispersion \citep{Hicks2012, Takatsu2013, Prentice2016}, \(c'\) is the interlayer distance and \(t_z\) is the interlayer hopping.
-The interlayer dispersion is weak \citep{Hicks2012, Ong210} i.e.~\(t_z\) is much smaller than the in-plane bandwidth.
-This motivates a perturbative approach in terms of \(t_z\) used throughout the paper.
+where \(\varepsilon_{\parallel}(\mathbf{k_{\parallel}})\) is the in-plane dispersion relation with an approximately hexagonal Fermi surface~\cite{Hicks2012, Takatsu2013, Prentice2016}, \(c'\) is the interlayer distance and \(t_z\) is the interlayer hopping.
+While interlayer dispersion is weak~\cite{Hicks2012, Ong210}---$t_z\sim \SI{10}{\meV}$ is much smaller than the in-plane bandwidth---it exceeds the thermal broadening of the Fermi surface at temperatures $T \lesssim \SI{50}{\kelvin}$.
+This motivates a perturbative approach in terms of \(t_z\) that we use throughout the paper.

 \paragraph{We model the transport using a linearized Boltzmann equation.}